autopi-io/documentation/docs/getting_started/developer_guides/configuring_MQTT.md

 ### Direct-Connect Mode
 ![direct_connect_diagram](/img/getting_started/developer_guides/configuring_MQTT/direct-connect_diagram.png)

-On the AutoPi cloud portal (my.autopi.io for private customers, <company_name>.autopi.io for business customers) go to [Advanced > Settings > MQTT].
+On the AutoPi cloud portal (my.autopi.io for private customers, <company_name>.autopi.io for business customers) go to Device > Advanced Settings > MQTT.
 Modify the following settings:

 - Returner > Enabled: True
 - Returner > host: <host\>
 - Returner > port: <port\>

-Now set up an mqtt returner on a data point you know you're getting data from (voltage readings or GPS for example).
+Now set up an MQTT returner on a data point you know you're getting data from (voltage readings or GPS for example).
 See below on how to do this.
 After you've done this, you should be seeing data on your MQTT broker.

 ### Broker-Bridge Mode
 ![broker_bridge_diagram](/img/getting_started/developer_guides/configuring_MQTT/broker-bridge_diagram.png)
-On the AutoPi cloud portal (my.autopi.io for private customers, <company_name>.autopi.io for business customers) go to [Advanced > Settings > MQTT].
-Note that the settings under [Broker > ...] **effect only the broker, and not the client**, so if you are trying to set up direct-connect mode, these are not the settings you are looking for.
+On the AutoPi cloud portal (my.autopi.io for private customers, <company_name>.autopi.io for business customers) go to Device > Advanced Settings > MQTT.
+Note that the settings under Broker > ... **effect only the broker, and not the client**, so if you are trying to set up direct-connect mode, these are not the settings you are looking for.
 Modify the following settings:

 - Broker > Install: Mosquitto v1.x  (Or newer if available)
 - Broker > Custom > Configuration: